 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-Chenequa Village President Jo Ann Villavicencio once again hosted a bird walk to celebrate International Migratory Bird Day at her home on May 12, 2018.
+Chenequa Village President Jo Ann Villavicencio once again hosted a bird walk to celebrate International Migratory Bird Day at her home on May 9, 2019.
 Guests walked through woodland, meadow, and shoreline habitats to count the various bird species found in each of those habitats.
-This was the sixth bird walk held at the Villavicencio home and interested birders should keep early May in mind for future bird walks.
+This was the seventh bird walk held at the Villavicencio home and interested birders should keep early May in mind for future bird walks.

-Additionally, Chenequa village foresters met with a 7th grade class from Lake Country Schools to demestrate how to properly plant a tree.
+Additionally, Chenequa village foresters met with a special needs group from Pantheon Industries to demonstrate how to properly plant and maintain trees.
+They then grouped everyone up and gave each group a sugar maple to plant, mulch and water.
 During this demonstration, Chenequa emphasized the importance of trees and discussed the close relationship that birds and trees share.